 As a result of, and in support of, the RMF, the FEC's Office of the Chief Information Officer (OCIO) continues to take steps to implement a robust security architecture.
 For example, in partnership with the Department of Homeland Security (DHS), the OCIO has collaborated with FEC stakeholders and technical experts to identify, protect, detect and respond to the impact of known and unknown threats, continuously assessing security controls and addressing residual and new risks.
+The FEC has also entered into an inter-agency agreement with DHS to participate in the Federal Continuous Diagnostics and Mitigation program.
+By partnering with DHS, the FEC is able to leverage that agency's cybersecurity resources, which would be cost prohibitive for an agency of the FEC's size to procure independently.

-As identified in OIG's description of this management challenge, the FEC has proactively pursued three significant joint efforts with DHS over the past two years to better identify and remediate emerging threats to the FEC's systems and networks.
-In addition, the FEC maintains ongoing information security efforts, including our security operation center and the applications for continuous diagnostics and mitigation, and implementing security controls to address identified cybersecurity gaps.
+As identified in OIG's description of this management challenge, the FEC has proactively pursued significant joint efforts with DHS over the past two years to better identify and remediate emerging threats to the FEC's systems and networks.
+In addition, the FEC maintains ongoing information security efforts, including our security operation center participation in CISA's Continuous

+Diagnostics and Mitigation (CDM) program, c and security controls to address identified cybersecurity gaps.
 These efforts help to ensure that identified risks are appropriately addressed and that its cybersecurity program and security architecture will continue to safeguard the agency's infrastructure, networks, and applications against cyber threats and malicious activities.